-79 women and girls were killed in Canada between January and June 2018.
-41 were killed in Ontario.
-2 men and 6 boys under the age of 18 were killed in the same time period.
 There needs to be greater public awareness of the epidemic of gender-based violence.
-Below are resources and research that can support increased interaction with the media.
+Below are resources and research to support better-informed journalists and increased interaction with the media.

 Reporter Tip Sheets for reporting on:

 In 1995 OAITH began tracking women and their children who’ve been murdered by their partner, previous partner, family members, or other men close or known them.
 Femicide is broadly identified as the intentional murder of women by men.
 Each year OAITH releases a list of names reported on by the media in Ontario to remember and bring attention to the issue of violence against women.